vinny-sabatini/cloud-native-go-intro/README.md

 In addition, I haven't felt like I've spent enough time outside of work practicing with different technologies.
 I am hoping this will get me to practice more while I think of my next pet project to work on.

+## Chapter 1
+This chapter was a general overview of the course.
+The plan is as follows:
+1) Conceptual introductions for the course
+1) Create simple Go microservices
+1) Containerize using Docker
+1) Orchestrate using Kubernetes

+## Chapter 2
+Chapter 2 started with getting a basic HTTP server.
+We then created a couple endpoints:
+1) api/echo: Simply print back the value of "message" in the URI
+1) api/books: Print a collection of book objects